 Get an e liquid flavour you can live with!

-The key thing though, is to go for flavours that you like – and that you know you won’t get tired of.
-Whatever liquids you choose, strong, sweet and bitter flavours are preferable.
-Why?
-Because these types of flavour will satisfy your taste buds the most.
+The key thing is to go for flavours that you like – and that you know you won’t get tired of.
+Whatever liquids you choose, strong, sweet and bitter flavours are the best option for smokers, all round.

 - Occasional smokers should probably start off with a low to mid-strength nicotine vape juice, pod or cartridge (6 – 10mg)